marusasa/serverless-blog/README.md

 The server is currently running my personal blog at: [https://sasagu.com](https://sasagu.com).

-Notice: The application is missing some basic features now.
+**Notice: The application is in Alpha stage.
+It is missing some basic features.**

 # Highlight